CalebBell/fluids/docs/developers.rst

     * Pint interface.
     * All docstrings/code in base SI units.

-There is no official road map, no full time developers, and no commercial support for this library - this is a hobby project primarily by Caleb Bell.
+There is no official road map, no full time developers, and no commercial support for this library - this is a hobby project developed primarily by Caleb Bell.
 Contributors are welcome!
 Fluid dynamics is really big field and one author can't do everything.

 Scope and Future Features
 -------------------------